Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 A brief silence is kept.

 Thank you, dear Father, for all your saints.
 Thank you for the ones who shaped our faith and molded our lives.
-Thank you for the great heroes and martyrs, the scholars and confessors, who have kept your Church, by your Spirit, “one, holy, catholic, and apostolic.”
-Thank you for the nameless and forgotten faithful, known only to you, whose humble lives perfume the very airs of heaven.
-Thank you for joining us to Jesus, and thereby, to all your saints, past, present, and future.
+Thank you for Spirit-filled heroes, martyrs, scholars, and pastors who have kept your Church “one, holy, catholic, and apostolic.”
+Thank you for the nameless and forgotten faithful, known only to you, whose humble lives perfume the airs of heaven.
+Thank you for joining us to Jesus, and so to all your saints: past, present, and future.

 Lord, in your mercy, please hear our prayer.

-Grant that the Church may forever proclaim your living and holy Word to the world, so that many more sinners are made your saints, your Church, and your beloved children.
+Grant that the Church may always proclaim your living and holy Word to the world.
+Use it to forgive and transform many sinners into your saints, your Church, and your beloved children.

 Lord, in your mercy, please hear our prayer.